ikr/ikr.su/resume_content.md

 Reference: [Alexander Osipov](http://db.iis.nsk.su/structure/personpage.asp?PersonID=138&lang=eng)

+Left the position because the company projects situation wan't stable and too promising, which greatly influenced the salary.
+For me that appeared to be a quick temporary employment after Auction24 crash.
+However, I did like the people, and the work was quite a bit of fun.

 ### April 2002—September 2003: Center of Financial Technologies, Novosibirsk

-The [company](http://www.cft.ru) is one of the leaders in providing software and hardware solutions for finance and banking.
-I worked in the _IBSO_ platform team.
-IBSO is a banking applications
-platform: proprietary object-oriented programming language translated into Oracle PL/SQL, business model designer, screen forms editor, access rights manager, operator's module, and several utility applications.
+The [company](http://www.cft.ru) is one of the leaders in Russia in providing software and hardware solutions for finance and banking.
+I worked in the _IBSO Platform_ team.
+IBSO is a banking applications platform: proprietary object-oriented programming language translated into Oracle PL/SQL, business model designer, screen forms editor, access rights manager, operator's module, and several utility applications.

 I was responsible for the maintenance of the existing IBSO modules, implementation of the new features (primarily GUI).
 Re-engineering, refactoring, integration of the new development concept